naoya1110/jetbot_software_setup/README.md

 ## Additional Setups
 1. Open a terminal from Launcher.
-1. Update apt package list with using the following command.
+1. Update apt package list with using the command.
     ```
     $ apt update
     ```